Thanatisia/SharedSpace/Docs/Linux/commands/find.md

         + -not : Find all results the negative of the specified options
         + -o : OR operator; Allows you to specify multiple conditions
         + -prune : Exclude a target file/directory; Must be used with '-name "file-name"'
+        + -print0 : Print only the filename strings excluding the nul-character separators, which basically prevents any whitespaces or other stray characters in the filenames causing problems

 ### Usage
 - Find only files